mklabs/twmods/readme.md

   - Usual victory conditions for Beastmen
   - Destroy all major factions.

-# Custom quest battles (todo)

-- Another final quest battle following the Fall of Man, this time featuring the destruction of the Oak of Ages.
-- 4 legendary items quest battles, 2 for Taurox, 2 for Ghorros.

 # Chapter objectives

 For the moment, chapter objectives are following Morghur's one.